trazzm/t2k4e-loot-sheet-npc/README.md

 * The loot sheet only works for 'npc' actors.
 * Upcoming: add loot sheets for all actor types.
 * Upcoming: add the ability to trade items with other players.
+* Text is only localized to en-US, looking for people willing to translate to other languages

 ### Feedback